-It will do this through the creation and development of effective programs addressing such things as shortfalls in housing availability, the creation of employment and economic activity, social, community and health-related programs, which address the onwards care of its member population.
+Over the past 40+ years, we have created and developed effective programs that address shortfalls in housing availability, employment and economic activity, social, community and health-related programs for our member population.

-Kalano Community Association is in a position to represent the views of its members and Council to the wider community and numerous authorities and governments on a range of issues affecting Indigenous people, from both cultural and contemporary aspects.
+Kalano Community Association is in a position to represent the views of its members and Council to the wider community, numerous authorities, and governments on a range of issues affecting Aboriginal people from both cultural and contemporary aspects.

 Kalano Community Association Inc. is an Aboriginal community-controlled organisation, governed by Councillors who are elected every two years by members in their communities.
 Annual General Meetings are held to report Association activities to its members.